 Accounting rules - At the level of units or sectors, the recording in Financial Accounts is based on the double entry principle.
 Each transaction is recorded twice: as a source (change in liabilities) and as a use (change in assets).
-Applying this rule means that total assets of one sector should be equal to the total liabilities of all sectors towards that sector, thus ensuring consistency of the accounts.
+Applying this rule means that total assets of all sectors should be equal to the total liabilities, thus ensuring consistency of the accounts.

-Valuation - Applying the market value as a basic valuation principle for measuring the stocks data means that the financial assets and liabilities are valued at current market prices at the end of the quarter.
+Valuation - Applying the market value as a basic valuation principle for measuring the stocks data means that the financial assets and liabilities are valued at current market prices at the end of the year.
 In the absence of market prices for certain financial instruments, the book value from the balance sheets is applied.
-An overview of the valuation methods used for each financial instrument in FAME is given in Table 1 below:
+An overview of the valuation methods used for each financial instrument in AFAME is given in Table 1 below: